max-tarika/FEC/README.md

 Welcome to the year 2021.
 We are living in a crazy time, where the **present** and the **future** are _synonymous_...

 Companies are now being increasingly tasked with **upkeeping** their products to use modern _trends_, _styles_, and _characteristics_.
-This incredible amount of ever-evolving workload can create an incredibly challenging and **stressful** daily life for the engineers assigned to completing these tasks...
-That is where we come in.
+This sizeable amount of constantly-evolving workload can create an incredibly challenging and **stressful** daily life for the engineers assigned to completing these tasks... _That is where we come in_.

 _**Da Island Bois**_, established November 2021, jumped into this project with two missions: